NightmareXIV/Instancinator/README.md

-# All functions of this plugin were inherited by [Lifestream plugin](https://github.com/NightmareXIV/Lifestream)!
+# All functions of this plugin were added into [Lifestream plugin](https://github.com/NightmareXIV/Lifestream)!
+Please install it for switching instances.
+Instancinator will no longer receive updates.